tibaes/capstone/readme.md

 # Machine Learning Engineer Capstone

 This work aims to provide a robust algorithm to classify the fundamental type given a fingerprint image, based on Convolutional Neural Networks, as described in the [proposal](capstone_proposal_template.md).
 It worth notice that for the development it is used a docker container with Keras, Tensorflow and NVidia GPU support, so we get both high performance and repeatability.
-To use the same environment of this work, you shall we the following commands:
+To use the same environment of this work, you shall use the following commands:

 ```
 docker pull datmo/keras-tensorflow